 - Avoid foods like garlic and onions, soda, fish and coffee, the odors of which are absorbed into your bloodstream until the food leaves your body.
 Instead, try drinking green tea and eating crunchy fruits and vegetables, which scrub the teeth.
 Cinnamon also helps.

 - Don’t rely on breath mints or chewing gum.
-They are very helpful for masking odors in a pinch, but they don’t solve the original problem.
+They are very helpful for masking odors in a pinch, but they don’t solve the actual problem.

 This Valentine’s Day, your most important trip to the store might take you right past all the copious amounts of pink and red merchandise and straight to the oral health care aisle.
 After you pick up some roses and a box of chocolates along the way, of course.